firebrand3/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

+## Project brief

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a Single Page App (SPA) built using HTML, CSS, JS, jQuery and AJAX on the client-side and Node, Express on the server-side

+## Features

+- Tweets get posted without the need to refresh page
+- Newest tweet is displayed at the top
+- Tweet cannot be more than 140 charachters long
+- Appropriate error message is displayed if tweet is empty or too long
+- Page design is responsive

 ## Getting Started